Xakaiczar/Portfolio/README.md

 For more information, visit the repository [here](https://github.com/Xakaiczar/ProjectObstacleAssault).

 ### Warehouse Wreckage
 Warehouse Wreckage is the name of the first module in the course "Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games" by GamedevTV.
 The premise is simple: knock over every object in the room with a limited supply of ammunition.
 However, the course does not implement any successful end condition; the player can only _lose_.
-My next goal is to end the level successfully when all the objects have been knocked down.
+I added a win condition myself, properly telegraphed that information to the player, and - to challenge myself - I did it all using Blueprints.

 I learned the fundamentals of Unreal's Blueprints in this module, and I became much more confident navigating Unreal.